 Skype for Windows is only available.
 Lync for Mac is not currently supported.

 If you start typing the meeting name you wish to join in the 'Meeting name' text box, meetings starting with the letters you type will be filtered out.
 This makes it easier for you to find your meeting in the list.

-If you join a meeting in which someone else is already sharing a desktop, you will see their shared desktop instead of seeing the lobby screen.
-If you want to share your desktop, you can ask to take over.
+If you join a meeting in which someone else is already sharing a screen, you will see their shared screen instead of seeing the lobby screen.
+If you want to share your screen, you can ask to take over.

 Participants can have one of three roles in a meeting: owner, presenter or participant.
 The meeting's owner and presenter are indicated in the participant list.

 Person who is currently sharing a screen.
 They can:

 Although the presenter can disable these features for other participants, the features always remain available to the meeting's owner.